Government Relations Director

 Jock holds a master’s degree in public policy from the University of California, Berkeley.
 He completed his undergraduate education in 1977 at the University of California, Santa Barbara, where he was awarded a bachelor of arts degree, (magna cum laude) in political science with a public service emphasis.

 Heather Bené has served as OSU’s Government Relations Associate since January 2006.
-Heather works on state and federal advocacy for the university: managing congressional visits and inquiries, overseeing OSU advocacy and engagement on a portfolio of federal policy issues, tracking all state legislation that affects higher education and OSU programs or constituents, and coordinating activities related to OSU’s advocacy day at the State Capitol.
+Currently, Heather is serving as Acting Federal Relations Director.
+Heather works on state and federal advocacy for the university: managing congressional visits and inquiries, overseeing OSU advocacy and engagement on federal policy issues, tracking all state legislation that affects higher education and OSU programs or constituents, and coordinating activities related to OSU’s advocacy day at the State Capitol.

 Heather earned bachelor of arts degrees (summa cum laude) from OSU in English and Political Science in 2007.
 As an undergraduate, Heather served as an Ambassador and student employee in the College of Liberal Arts for three years, where she was editor of the College newsletter.
 In 2005, Heather was recognized as the student employee of the year by both OSU and the State of Oregon.
 She is also a two-time recipient of OSU’s prestigious Waldo-Cummings Outstanding Student Award, which is given to only 10 undergraduates in each class in recognition of academic excellence and extracurricular achievement.